microsoft/react-native-windows-samples/docs/native-modules.md

 {
     void ReactPackageProvider::CreatePackage(IReactPackageBuilder const& packageBuilder) noexcept
     {
-        AddAttributedModules(packageBuilder);
+        AddAttributedModules(packageBuilder, true);
     }
 }
 ```

 Here we've implemented the `CreatePackage` method, which receives `packageBuilder` to build contents of the package.
 Since we use macros and templates to discover and bind native module, we call `AddAttributedModules` function to register all native modules in our DLL that have the `REACT_MODULE` macro-attribute.
+Specifying true here will register all the native modules as TurboModules rather than NativeModules.
+This will avoid some additional serialization that happens with NativeModule calls.
+If for some reason you need the modules to continue to run as NativeModules, you can specify false here.

+See [Native Modules vs Turbo Modules](native-modules-vs-turbo-modules.md) for more details on TurboModules.

 Now that we have the `ReactPackageProvider`, it's time to register it within our `ReactApplication`.
 We do that by simply adding the provider to the `PackageProviders` property.